TheMEMOLab/Bio326-NMBU/Doc/03_Binning.md

 ## Checkpoint

 Today we will need the final polished assembly from medaka as well as the original reads that we produced with filtlong.
-The two binning related scripts that we will run today, expect these input files to be present in the $SCRATCH/prok directory.
+The binning scripts that we will run today expect these input files to be present in the $SCRATCH/prok directory.

 You can check that your files are present and non-empty with these commands: